 Before breaking off into smaller groups for dinner and further investigations of the city, we popped into the Baptistery, renowned for its intricately decorated brass doors and the magnificent mosaic covering the ceiling.
 Many important Renaissance figures like Dante Alighieri and several members of the Medici family were baptized here and for many years all Catholic Florentines were baptized at the Baptistery.

-We didn’t wander long after dinner since tomorrow we will be following the pilgrimages of old to the medieval town of Siena to taste some wild boar and cheer on our favorite contrade.
+We didn’t wonder long after dinner since tomorrow we will be following the pilgrimages of old to the medieval town of Siena to taste some wild boar and cheer on our favorite contrade.